-Girls at TIC (GROW)
+GIRLS AT TIC (GROW)

 PARENTS: SHOW THIS WEBSITE TO YOUR DAUGHTERS AS WELL AS YOUR SONS!

 A staggering 80% of future jobs will require a STEM education.
 More than 75% of working women feel that participating in sports enhances their self-image.
 Despite being incredibly capable of success in both STEM fields and athletic pursuits, girls drop out of science, math, and sports at alarming rates as they grow up, particularly during adolescence.
-Studies have shown many reasons for this decrease in interest, ranging from reduced access to social pressures and even lack of visible role models.
+Studies have shown many reasons for this decrease in interest, ranging from reduced access, to social pressures, and even lack of visible role models.

-As part of our efforts, last year we started a new program at all 3 camp locations called “GROW” (Girls Rock Our World), where all our female-identifying campers had the opportunity to eat lunch together with some of our female staff twice a week and participate in numerous workshops.
-Creating these opportunities, to find common ground between women, is a validating and confidence-building experience, and TIC wants to provide an intentional space where girls can share their interests, ideas and challenges.
-In 2019, we will continue to develop the program using the concept, “if you can see it, you can be it!”
-Our goal is to bring female speakers from a variety of different professions into each site to meet the GROW club and share their experiences with them.
-If you or someone you know would be interested in being a GROW speaker, please email Leslie at [email protected]
+As part of our efforts, in 2018 we started a new program at all our camp locations called “”Grow”, where all our female-identifying and non-binary campers have the opportunity to eat lunch together with some of our female-identifying and non-binary staff twice a week and participate in numerous workshops.
+Creating these opportunities to find common ground between underrepresented folks is a validating and confidence-building experience, and TIC wants to provide an intentional space where they can share their interests, ideas and challenges.
+The point of the club is not to change girls, it’s to change perspectives.
+In addition to helping girls unlearn limiting ideas about themselves, we want everyone in our camp community to unlearn their implicit biases about women’s capabilities, as well.